poretsky/poretsky.github.io/android/smartvoice/index.md

 automatically, but only a certain subset.
 For the moment it includes Arabic, Bulgarian, Chinese, Croatian, English, French, German, Greek, Hebrew, Italian, Japanese, Polish, Portuguese, Russian, Spanish and Turkish.
-Besides that, this synthesizer allows to adjust voices separately.
+Besides that, this synthesizer allows one to adjust voices separately.
 So, such parameters as volume, speech rate and voice pitch can be tuned for each voice individually.